 Your system should give you accurate and useful information so you can see how you're doing and you know when to act.
-These five easy steps will help you create a simple financial record keeping system: capture, check, record, review, and act.
+These five easy steps will help you create a simple financial record-keeping system: capture, check, record, review, and act.

-CAPTURE the Information
+Capture the Information

 “Capture” is the most difficult step and it's the most important part of the process.
-Keep track of every amount you spend for your business and every amount you take in as sales.
+Keep track of every amount you spend on your business and every amount you take in as sales.
 Take care to keep personal and business expenditures separate even if you always pay your business back when you pay personal expenses out of that account.

 Don’t worry at this point about doing anything with the information.
 Just get in the habit of gathering it.
-Be sure everything you capture includes a description of the item, the amount, and the date.
+Be sure everything you capture includes a description of the item, the amount, and the date

-CHECK to Make Sure the Information is Complete and Correct
+Check to Make Sure the Information Is Complete and Correct

 Be sure you've included enough detail on what the expense was about so you can record it accurately.
 A note for “paper, $3.55, 7/12” might not be enough.
 What was the paper for?
 Was this a newspaper you bought for the office or did you buy a ream of paper for the computer?